CleverCloud/doc.clever-cloud.com/commons/admin-console/ssh-keys.md

-If you see "*access denied*" or "*password:*" when you [push on Clever Cloud](https://www.clever-cloud.com/doc/clever-cloud-overview/add-application/#git-deployment), your SSH Keys may be invalid or not available on Clever cloud.
+If you see "*access denied*" or "*password:*" when you [push on Clever Cloud](https://www.clever-cloud.com/doc/clever-cloud-overview/add-application/#git-deployment), your SSH Keys may be invalid or not available on Clever Cloud.
 Please check that you SSH Key is present and valid in your profile.

 ### Private SSH Key